 Panshanger People with the support of the local and the aviation community will continue to campaign for its removal from the local plan and the reinstallation of an airfield here.
 The site is in an ideal location for a GA airfield with good transport links to North London and Hertfordshire and has remained buoyant throughout the recession.
 There are almost no airfields in the crowded South East which are not under planning pressures and if they disappear one by one, due to the short sighted action of local councils and the greed of land owners, GA in this country will die.
 Under more enlightened ownership and with visionary local planners, the airfield could support several small aviation related businesses as well as the flying school and provide additional transport options for local businesses.
 A significant asset to Welwyn Garden City.

 We Need Your Money

 We have commissioned work from Planning experts to help put our case to the local council and will certainly need more professional help in the future, all of which costs money.
 So please help us Save Panshanger for the future by donating to our funds on the Contact us page.
 The work we have already commissioned cost £9600 and that is just the start.

-Welwyn Hatfield Council will be holding another consultation on the local plan in January 2015 this year at which people will be able to submit comments.
-We will post guidelines about the key issues to comment on in, so please sign up to our members email list and we will alert you directly.
+Welwyn Hatfield Council will be holding a final consultation on the Draft Local Plan sometime in the summer of 2016 before it is submitted to the Government.
+This is the final chance to submit comments on the plans so please sign up to our members email list and we will alert you directly.
 We want to make sure every comment is relevant and tells the council exactly why they shouldn’t build houses on the airfield site.
 We also want to demonstrate that the site has a commercial future as a thriving airfield and is an economic and social asset for Welwyn Garden City.